Wouldn’t it be great if you could publish a new post on your WordPress site, and the following took place … just from your web address:

 This will bring you to the Permalink Settings screen …

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
-We want to create search engine friendly URLs instead for our posts.
-To do this, we need to specify a different Permalink structure than the one set by default.
+We want to create a search engine friendly URL instead for our posts.
+To do this, we need to specify a different Permalink structure than the default one.

 In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create SEO-friendly URLs …